 If you have a major business writing project coming up, do your mise en place before beginning.
 Compile the information/statistics you know you will need and create an information mapping system that works for you.
 Line up the team of people who will be contributing to the project and make sure each person knows their role.
 Sharpen your business writing skills by taking a business writing course.
 Plan ahead so that when the deadline approaches, your document is cooking away and almost ready to serve.

-Working “clean”:
+Working “clean”

 Working clean is a matter of pride to a professional chef, and crucial to ensure that nobody gets sick from their food.
 Proponents of mise en place keep their work stations picked up, as they go, so there are no dirty pots stacked on the cutting board or vegetable clippings clogging the sink.

-Working clean on a writing project translates to keeping your work area organized in a concept map or outline and checking in with the team to see if they are meeting deadlines.
+Working clean on a writing project means keeping your work area organized in a concept map or outline and checking in with the team to see if they are meeting deadlines.
 A document is created with a process.
 It also includes saving pertinent information (where you know you will find it) for future projects.
 A good business writer who works in a mise en place manner doesn’t have to start from scratch with each writing project.

-Slow down to speed up:
+Slow down to speed up

-Proponents of the Meez know that it is better to work in a controlled manner, even if it means slowing service a little bit, than to risk putting out inconsistent, poorly presented dishes.
+Proponents of the Meez know that it is better to work in a controlled manner, even if it means slowing service a little bit than to risk putting out inconsistent, poorly presented dishes.
 After all, if a diner has a problem with the dish, they might return it, and then it has to be cooked all over again.
 That’s a big waste of time.

 The majority of business documents follow a recipe of sorts.
-Readers expect that proposals will have X and reports contain Y. An appropriate business writing course will enable you to write efficiently (spending 30% less time writing), with the goal of getting a positive business response from the document.
+Readers expect that proposals will have X and reports contain Y. An appropriate business writing course will enable you to write efficiently (spending 25% less time writing), with the goal of getting a positive business response from the document.

 “No one is born a great cook, one learns by doing.”